breadoliveoilsalt/http-server-java-for-react/README.md

 Welcome!

-This chat server is written in Java 8.
+This HTTP server is written in Java 8.
 Its build is handled by Gradle; the Gradle wrapper runs Gradle v5.6.2.
 Tests are written with JUnit v4.12.

 ## Running the App Locally

-To run the chat server locally:
+To run the HTTP server locally:

 ### Option A: Download the Latest Release and Run the Jar File